 It is also vital to recognize when medical attention is needed.

 Be under no illusion.
-Severe sunburn is serious and can lead to sunstroke, sun poisoning, 2nd or 3rd degree burns, premature aging, and skin cancer.
+Severe sunburn is serious and can lead to sunstroke, sun poisoning, second or third-degree burns, premature aging, and skin cancer.

 © 2013 Suzanne Ridgeway